pecheylauren02/mp5_posh_portables/README.md

         - Error messages below card input field
         - More information in "Checkout Process" below.
     - A Place Order button (button styled using 'purchasing' action blue [See Whole Site Features](#whole-site)) with a lock icon to show that the checkout is secure.
-    - A Back to Bag button which takes users back to their shopping cart to amend the contents
+    - A Back to shopping cart button which takes users back to their shopping cart to amend the contents
     - A warning message that the user's card will be charged with the shopping cart total.
 - The site uses webhooks to manage the functionality, listening for activity from Stripe to make sure that certain actions happen at the right times, that orders are created correctly in the database for a successful payment or not created if a payment fails.
 This ensures the site functions correctly, that users orders are fulfilled correctly and that payments work.